 Group of devices

-Let’s say, you set a controller button to be a shift modifier, and when the shift layout is active — mappings for keyboard and mouse can change to another set too.
+Let’s say, you set a controller button to be a Jump to Shift key, and when the shift layout is active — mappings for keyboard and mouse in the same group can change to another set too.

 Also, it is important to group the devices you want to remap them to the virtual controller.
 For example, if you need two controllers to act like a single one, group them.
 If you want to emulate a controller with a keyboard and mouse, you will also need to group both devices.
 Make sure to use Device detection mode to define the correct devices for your group.